 Some retirees think that the buying process is simply too complicated and decide to lease property.

-To find a property with sufficient standard is not always easy in Laos, some claim that around 25% of the properties that are put up for lease to cater foreigners are “livable”.
+To find a property with sufficient standard is not always easy in Laos, some claim that around 25% of the properties that are put up for lease to cater to foreigners are “livable”.

 This has resulted in a greater demand for rental property, hence the rental yields are pretty good.
 You need to pay almost USD 1000 on average to rent a 3 bedroom house in the central areas, which is comparably high.

-Laos economy is one of the fastest growing in Southeast Asia.
+Laos economy is one of the fastest-growing in Southeast Asia.
 A lot of other countries invest much in Laos, China and Vietnam are two big contributors.

-It’s not strange as Laos is sparsely populated, has many natural resources and is landlocked between a number of growing countries.
+It’s not strange as Laos is sparsely populated, has many natural resources, and is landlocked between a number of growing countries.
 This puts Laos in a great position for investment, to improve trade routes between the countries.